-Aside from the pre-departure services being provided for Filipinos in intermarriage, the government, through CFO's frontline division, also responds to the issues and concerns of intermarriage.
-Counselees who are in distress or undergoing adjustments seek assistance or advice from their CFO counselors.
+Aside from the pre-departure services for Filipinos in intermarriage, the government, through CFO's frontline division, also responds to the issues and concerns of intermarriage.
+Counselees who are in distress or undergoing adjustments seek assistance or advice from the CFO counselors.

-From 2014 to 2018, CFO received an average of 45 cases annually which are being addressed by the ATN Service of the Commission.
+From 2014 to 2018, CFO received an average of 45 cases annually, which are addressed by its ATN Service.
 The nature of the cases include domestic violence, request for financial support from foreign spouse, abandonment of foreign spouse, illegal recruitment, human trafficking and violations of the Republic Act 10906 or the Anti-Mail Order Spouse Act.
 Facilitated marriages or violations of the requisites of marriage as specified in the Family Code of the Philippines are the common strategies of the marriage brokers.
 Filipinos who have contracted marriage through these schemes are mostly victims of human trafficking and domestic violence in their host countries.